constracti/daytip/README.md

 # Day Tip

-WordPress plugin: Display a unique tip each day of year.
+WordPress plugin: Display a unique tip each day of the year.